-This works because homebrew comes preinstalled in most Mac computers, however if somehow you do not have it in your Mac, computer, you have to install it first.
-Head over to Git-scm’s Donwload for MacOS to learn more ways to install Git in your mac computer.
+This works because homebrew comes preinstalled in most Mac computers, however, if somehow you do not have it in your Mac computer, you have to install it first.
+Head over to Git-scm’s Download for MacOS to learn more ways to install Git on your mac computer.

 How To Install Git On Linux.

 Type in the following command in the terminal of your Linux computer.

 Git-scm’s Download for Linux and Unix page offers more ways to download Git for other Linux distrubitions.

 For Windows, it is a bit different, the best method to install Git is to use a Git installer.

 - Go to Git scm’s Downloads for Windows.

 - Click on the Standalone Installer suitable for your Windows OS.